Navigate Automotive and Diesel Training with UTI’s Student Coaching Program

 “All of us coaches are mindful of the student and their personality so we can best assess their needs,” says Maris Phillips, Senior Student Support Coach.

+Students who are paired with a coach meet regularly to stay on track.
 Coaches are available for face-to-face meetings or virtual support via phone call when needed.
-This adaptability ensures that every student has access to personalized guidance tailored to their unique circumstances.
+This adaptability ensures students who have additional needs can access personalized guidance tailored to their unique circumstances.

 “The things that we’re trying to teach you are not just for your success here at UTI.
 It goes well beyond that into your personal and professional life,” says Maris.1

-In addition to academic guidance, the coaching program also addresses essential life skills, such as time management, stress management, staying disciplined, study tips and much more.
+For students working directly with a coach, guidance may also cover essential life skills, such as time management, stress management, staying disciplined, study tips and much more.

 “I want students to know that they always have someone in their corner.
 And that they can do this,” says Amber.